Iceland city view

 Flight to Iceland

-Thankfully we solidified our decision to go in January for a trip that wasn’t happening until late June.
+Thankfully, we solidified our decision to go on a trip in January that wasn’t happening until late June.
 This gave us 6 months to plan.
 Because Iceland tourism is on the rise right now, it goes without saying that buying your flight months ahead of time will save you hundreds of dollars.
 Buying 6 months ahead of time, our flights cost us about $750.
-Although we did not take advantage of this sweet deal, Icelandair does a stopover promo where you can have up to a 7 day stopover in Iceland on your way to one of 27 destinations in Europe!
-Incredible deal and definitely something to consider when buying flights.
+Although we did not take advantage of this sweet deal, Icelandair does a stopover promo where you can have up to a 7-day stopover in Iceland on your way to one of 27 European destinations!
+It’s an incredible deal and something to consider when buying flights.
 However, we were committed to this road trip and knew we needed more than 7 days to complete it.
 In my opinion, to truly take everything in and go at a comfortable pace, you need at least 10 days.
 We picked summer for weather reasons.
-Weather in Iceland is no joke.
-During the winter in Iceland many parts of the Ring Road cannot even be accessed because of the snow and ice.
+The weather in Iceland is no joke.
+During the winter in Iceland, many parts of the Ring Road cannot even be accessed because of the snow and ice.
 In the summer, strong winds and rain can affect travel as well.
 The best time to do the Ring Road is late spring, summer, or early fall.

 Driving in Iceland

 If you plan on driving in Iceland, I recommend renting a camper van.
-We met travelers along the way that rented a regular car and were staying in guest houses along the way, but all of them said they wished they would have done the camper van.
+We met travelers who rented regular cars and stayed in guest houses along the way, but they all said they wished they had done the camper van.
 You’ll want to book the camper van early!
-There’s quite a few companies that rent them out and for the most part they come equipped with your basic road trip needs—portable stove, cooler, gas, thin mattress, etc. But they go fast!
+Quite a few companies rent them out, and for the most part, they come equipped with your essential road trip needs—a portable stove, cooler, gas, thin mattress, etc. But they go fast!
 We booked our van in late March.
 After we realized we booked a stick shift van in late spring (also something to be aware of!), all the automatic ones had already been reserved!
-But hey, my cousin learned to drive stick shift because of it!
+But hey, my cousin learned to drive a stick shift because of it!

 The camper van was the biggest expense of the trip (~$1,500), but well worth it.
-Considering we rented it for 10 days, we ended up paying less than what we would have spent on Airbnb’s, hostels, or guest houses.
-It gave us precious flexibility—we could sleep anywhere we wanted and didn’t have to worry about being on time to check in or out of anywhere.
-There are great, super cheap campgrounds all along the Ring Road, with kitchens, common rooms with wifi, and showers!
-The first few days we spent in Reykjavík before heading out, we did Airbnb, and the last couple after coming back, we stayed at a new friend’s apartment, which was clutch.
+Considering we rented it for 10 days, we paid less than we would have spent on Airbnb’s, hostels, or guest houses.
+It gave us precious flexibility—we could sleep anywhere we wanted without worrying about being on time to check in or out of anywhere.
+There are great, super cheap campgrounds along the Ring Road, with kitchens, standard rooms with wifi, and showers!
+The first few days we spent in Reykjavík before heading out, we did Airbnb, and the last couple after returning, we stayed at a new friend’s apartment, which was clutch.

 Packing List for a Road Trip in Iceland